 What a beautiful conclusion to Sarah Ladd‘s Whispers on the Moors series.
 Regency romances are definitely Sarah’s forte.
-She combines a rich and authentic setting with emotional tension that whisked me away into Cecily’s life right away.
+A Lady at Willowgrove Hall combines a rich and authentic setting with emotional tension that whisked me away into Cecily’s life right away.

 Secrets are a theme of this novel, and who can’t relate to having a secret tear a relationship or life apart (or at least witnessing such)?
 I think that’s why Cecily earned my vote of confidence right away.
 I really wanted to see her overcome the circumstances which open this novel–and succeed.
 But I wasn’t sure how that was going to happen.
 I didn’t mind not knowing, though, because Sarah kept everything interesting as the story moved along and Cecily walked through change after change.